4S7xfPcbp1Hfayz/networkinterfaces/README.md

 - Get the speed of an interface
 - Get the duplex mode of an interface
 - Get the gateway of an interface
+- Get the status of an interface to see if it is "up" or "down"
 ## Credits

 - [carp3](https://github.com/carp3) - Original project creator